 - Customer Review

-3 Best Weed killer for Lawns
+3 Best Weed Killer For Lawns

-Best Weed Killer #1: Compare-N-Save Concentrate Grass and Weed Killer
+#1: Compare-N-Save Concentrate Grass and Weed Killer

-Use 3-4 tablespoons of concentrate in 1 gallon of water to kill weed, covered up to 1000 square feet.
+Use 3-4 tablespoons of concentrate in 1 gallon of water to kill the weed, covered up to 1000 square feet.
 It kills weeds to the root, just make sure spread to the foliage of target plants.
 You can make up to 85 gallons of spray and cover areas up to 25,000 square feet.
 Compare-N-Save weed killer can kill more than 200 types of unwanted weeds.

-In United States there are more than 250 kinds of weed have seen each year.
-Arizona, Wisconsin, Ohio are the place where different kinds of weed have been found in garden and lawns.
-In next 2-3 years you’ll see lot more different types of weed destroying your crops in the field.
+In the United States, there are more than 250 kinds of weed have seen each year.
+Arizona, Wisconsin, Ohio are the place where different kinds of weed have been found in gardens and lawns.
+In the next 2-3 years, you’ll see a lot more different types of weed destroying your crops in the field.
 So you must be prepared in order to control them.

-Utilizing herbicides are effective way to eliminate weed plants.
-There are different types of herbicides available in the market.
-Before applying them, you have to identify which types of weed killer best for your lawn.
-Because applying the wrong weed killer can do potential harm to your lawn.
-Each weed killer made for specific use; therefore you must understand each type of herbicides.
+Before applying effective herbicides to kill the weed, you have to identify which types of weed killers best for your lawn.
+Because applying the wrong weed killers can do potential harm to your lawn.
+Each weed killers made for a specific use; therefore you must understand each type of herbicides.

 Types of Weed Killer

-Choosing Weed Killer for Lawn
+Choosing the Weed Killer for Lawns

 - Kill all types of weeds: Make sure the product you’re purchasing kill all types of weeds.
 Only choose those herbicides which kill more than 250+ type of weeds.